egel-lang/egel-docs/source/conc.rst

     > halt i

 Note the use of `val`, reduction before assignment will start one process on the background.
-This is a simple example, likely in the continuation a state will be passed around.
+This is a simple example, in most use cases likely in the continuation a state will be passed around.